MorokStary/VechileDetection/README.md

 `hog_features.npz`, and the trained model with its scaler will be saved to `svc_model.joblib`.
 On subsequent runs without `--train`, these cached files are loaded automatically so training does not have to be repeated.
+You can optionally augment the training data by horizontally flipping all images using `--augment-flip`.
+When enabled, the cached files are stored as `hog_features_flip.npz` and `svc_model_flip.joblib`.

 ## Running Vehicle Detection